Library Course Materials for Faculty

 Course Reserves for Faculty

-After they are placed on reserve Electronic resources available through Kathryn A. Martin Library's online subscriptions can be seen on the Library Course Page link in your Canvas site, or via the Course Reserves option in the library catalog advanced search .
-Please provide the full citation to have electronic resources added to your course list.
+Digital resources available through Kathryn A. Martin Library's online subscriptions can be seen on the Library Course Materials page in your Canvas course site.
+Please submit the Library Course Materials Request Form and provide the full citation to have digital resources added to your course list.
+You may also request open educational resources, videos, and more.

-If you are having trouble viewing your online reserve page or readings, you can reach Sam Wolf at 218-726-6671 or email [email protected].
+If you are having trouble viewing your Library Course Materials page or readings, please email [email protected].

 Closed book on a table